Infleqtion/client-superstaq/docs/source/optimizations/aqt/aqt.rst

-We will discuss how to set up and run the AQT compiler with either Cirq or Qiskit, with examples of some of the tools provided by Superstaq for customizing and optimizing the circuits for With examples of some of the tools provided by Superstaq for optimizing circuits given different
+We will discuss how to set up and run the AQT compiler with either Cirq or Qiskit, with examples of some of the tools provided by Superstaq for customizing and optimizing the circuits for

+With examples of some of the tools provided by Superstaq for compiling and optimizing circuits for different hardware configurations

 quantum circuit optimizations taking advantage of an over-complete gateset